readthedocs/readthedocs.org/docs/dev/guides/gvisor.rst

 .. _gVisor Docker Quick Start: https://gvisor.dev/docs/user_guide/quick_start/docker/

 Testing gVisor
 --------------

-You can enable the gVisor feature flag on a project and you should see the container created with ``runtime=runsc`` now.
+When triggering a build for any project it should show container created with ``runtime=runsc`` in the logs.